IversonLeizke/Javascript/README.md

 # javascript

+**Examples**

-First example - just a simple js file exemple
+1. Just a simple js file exemple
-Second example - just an example how strict mode helps to highlight some mistakes
+2. An example how strict mode helps to highlight some mistakes

 **Coding challenges:**